GRANVILLE FEATURED IN STORY ON AI DATA CENTERS

 STEP 4 - Submit Funding Request: Complete a Go Green Granville Solar Fund Grant Application to be consideration for funding support.
 The Go Green Granville leadership team will promptly review all submissions on a rolling basis.
 Note: the application should be submitted only after you have completed steps 1-3.

 Initial Interest Forms and Application Forms for the Go Green Granville Solar Fund are available all year and can be submitted at any time.
 The Go Green Granville leadership team will review proposals on a rolling basis.
-Future funding cycles may require more defined application deadlines, but the initial round of funding in 2025 is structured to allow for maximum flexibility and ability to fast-track funding in order to take advantage of federal financial incentives.
+Future funding cycles may require more defined application deadlines, but funding in 2025 and 2026 is structured to allow for maximum flexibility and ability to fast-track funding in order to take advantage of available federal financial incentives.

 Not necessarily.
 East- and West-facing roofs can also be effective and you will be still be able to produce power, just perhaps not as much as a South-facing roof.
 Plus, solar panels can be installed on other parts of the property or positioned in a way to maximize energy production.
 Go Green Granville solar experts can provide an initial consult to assess your production potential.
 Be sure to complete an initial inquiry form above to start the process.